 The world has been made to believe that Christopher Columbus discovered America.
-But sorry to break your heart, that is a whitewashed lie, just like many other historic accounts our people have been made to believe
+But sorry to break your heart, that is a whitewashed lie from hades.

 During four separate voyages to discover the so-called new world, Columbus landed on various Caribbean islands that are now known as the Bahamas as well as the island later called Hispaniola.
 He started with the first one in 1492.
 He later traveled and explored the Central and South American coasts.